Literacy & A Growing Interest in Reading for Pleasure

 Ashley adds, “Dr. Seuss books are always a favorite among our members… When a book is fun to read, kids are motivated to keep at it!
 I have also noticed a few of my 2nd graders who are eager to begin reading ‘chapter books’ graduating from picture books to chapter books is a big step!”

 Ashley encourages other programs to take advantage of literacy support.
 “Literacy programs can help youth develop skills to further their education.
 PWNA’s Literacy service also encourages the development of healthy relationships by involving adult reading partners.”
-In 2015, PWNA provided enough literacy incentives and supplies to serve more than 25,000 students.
+Between 2015-2017, PWNA, through the American Indian Education Fund (AIEF) program, provided enough literacy incentives and supplies to serve more than 62,000 students.